$ oc policy add-role-to-user \

 --namespace=project-b

-To allow access for any service account in project-a
+Optional: Allow access for any service account in project-a by using the add-role-to-group flag.
+For example:

 $ oc policy add-role-to-group \